India accuses US, EU of Russia trade double standards: Who is right?

 And the US does indeed still import a range of chemicals from Russia, as Jaiswal claimed.
 Total Russia-US trade in 2024 stood at $5.2bn, according to the US Trade Representative’s office – though the numbers are down significantly from 2021, when their trade in goods stood at $36bn.

-Given this backdrop, the Indian foreign ministry was “absolutely right to call out the US and EU”, Jayati Ghosh, an economics professor at the University of Massachusetts Amherst, told Al Jazeera.
+Given this backdrop, India’s Foreign Ministry was “absolutely right to call out the US and EU”, Jayati Ghosh, an economics professor at the University of Massachusetts Amherst, told Al Jazeera.
 “They are still importing from Russia.
-They’re allowed to do it, we are not.
+They’re allowed to do it; we are not.
 That’s ridiculous.”

 Is this all a trade negotiating tactic?